caikit/caikit/README.md

 Check out the [Text Sentiment example](examples/text-sentiment/) to understand how to load and infer a model using Caikit.

+## Contributing

+Check out our [contributing](CONTRIBUTING.md) guide to learn how to contribute to Caikit.

 ## Code of conduct

 Participation in the Caikit community is governed by the [Code of Conduct](CODE-OF-CONDUCT.md).